The Upholstery Bureau wants you to enjoy your course and your time in the workshop. If you have some questions, let me answer a few here.

 Do I need to pay in advance for courses?

 Yes!
-And sometimes there are Early Bird offers (reducing the term fees) so you can keep an eye out for these.
+And sometimes there are Early Bird offers offering a discount or a complimentary session so keep an eye out for these.

-What happens if I have to cancel ?
+What happens if I have to cancel my course?

 If you cancel more than 14 days before the start of the course, you will receive a full refund*(less any credit card charges).
 If you cancel less than 14 days, sadly, the Bureau cannot offer a refund, but you will receive a Credit Note.
 We can re-schedule your course up to 2 times.